Empowering Your Nonprofit’s Pledge Fundraisers: 5 Strategies

 3. Use eCards for extra engagement.

-Create a set of eCards that your pledge fundraisers can choose from to send to their networks, or encourage your fundraisers to create their own to make them extra personal.
-Ask them to share these unique appeals with their friends and family via email.
-Additionally, you can integrate your eCards with social media, so that your fundraisers can directly post them onto their pages and generate interest from a larger audience.
+With either approach, once the eCards are created, ask your fundraisers to share these unique appeals with their friends and family via email.
+Additionally, you can integrate your eCards with social media, so your fundraisers can directly post them to their pages and generate interest from a larger audience.

 4. Motivate them with incentives.